-At Childhood Cancer Support we like to call our fundraisers ‘Heartfelt Heroes’
+At Childhood Cancer Support we like to call our online fundraisers ‘Heartfelt Heroes’

 Because that’s what they are – absolute heroes!

-Becoming a ‘Heartfelt Hero’ fundraiser for Childhood Cancer Support is a fantastic way to raise vital funds and awareness for a great cause, whilst having fun with your family, friends, community or co-workers.
-The opportunities and ideas for fundraising are limitless!
+Becoming an online ‘Heartfelt Hero’ fundraiser for Childhood Cancer Support is a fantastic way to raise vital funds and awareness for a great cause.

 Here’s some heroic fundraising ideas you can be a part of: